 All Honors students can conduct project work with a faculty mentor on campus in the summer and the Honors Program will cover room and board, and provide a modest amount to cover supplies.
-For current students who join our 11-week program, an additional stipend is available on a competitive basis.
-Students will be housed on campus (for Summer 2015, students will be housed in Woodstock Village) and they participate in a variety of trips and other sponsored extracurricular activities, as well as working on projects, from research in laboratories, design work in workshops, archival research in libraries or ecological investigation in the field.
+For current students who join our 10-week program, an additional stipend is available on a competitive basis.
+Students will be housed on campus (for Summer 2015, students will be housed in Woodstock Village) and they participate in a variety of trips and other sponsored extracurricular activities while working on projects from research in laboratories to design work in workshops to archival research in libraries to ecological investigation in the field.